RTS (Ecuadorian TV channel): History

 What is now RTS was the first television station in Guayaquil.
 In 1959, José Rosenbaum bought some equipment from his native Germany.
 The first such experiment in Guayaquil was conducted on September 29, 1959, while the first program seen was a television version of Cocktail Deportivo, a radio program, sponsored by Leche Dos Nenes.
 After a few experiments the station signed on for the first time on December 12, 1960, running from 5pm to 10pm every evening.
 Rosenbaum cleared channel 4 in Guayaquil; in Quito, he planned to clear channel 11, 12 or 13.

 The station was operated by Organizaciones Norlop, who signed an agreement with the American network ABC, who owned one third of the shares.
 The new company also set up channel 6 in Quito, and the holding company was later renamed Telecuador.
 The station in Quito signed on in 1962.
 At launch, its affiliate in Quito used the American method to organize its staff.
 Equipment came from German, French, Italian and American companies.

 Its first newscast was aired at 9pm, for 10 minutes.
 Much of the filmed output, including successful American imports, was provided by ABC.

+On September 15, 1967, Telecuador's station in Cuenca started broadcasting on channel 3, managed by Víctor Hugo Morales.
+He later left to its station in Manta, which started broadcasting on July 20, 1968.

 In early 1970, ABC left Telecuador's operational structure.
 Its shares were divided between Genaro Parker from Guayaquil and Palm de TV from Panama.
 That same year, a microwave link was set up between the stations in Quito and Guayaquil.
 When Teleamazonas started broadcasting in color, the Telecuador staff went on strike due to the disadvantages caused by the new station, leading to the shutdown of the company.
 Following the strike, Telecuador was sold off and the Quito station was renamed Telecuatro.
 Telecuatro eventually shut down in 1979; its former sister operation in Quito resumed in 1976 with its old black-and-white equipment.
 Noboa bought the former Telecuatro shortly afterwards and renamed it Telecuatro Guayaquil.
+The crisis also affected smaller stations; the one in Cuenca was sold to the Catholic University of Cuenca on October 2, 1975, starting its new schedule the next year as Telecuenca.